RoccoC/webpack-build-notifier/README.md

 * {Object} error/warning - The raw error or warning object.
 * {String} filepath - The path to the file containing the error/warning (if available).

+This function must return a String.
+The default messageFormatter will display the filename which contains the error/warning followed by the error/warning message.
+Note that the message will always be limited to 256 characters.

 #### onClick
 A function called when the notification is clicked.
 By default it activates the Terminal application.